reworkd/AgentGPT/docs/docs/faq.md

 ### Misc
 <details>
 <summary>What is the difference between this and ChatGPT?</summary>
 ChatGPT is a great tool that will allow you to ask a specific question and receive a result.
+It also follows a conversation, so after you have received a response, you can continue talking to it and it will remember (within limits) what was descussed previously.

 AgentGPT on the otherhand is a platform for AI agents.
 You configure an agent to accomplish a broad goal, and it will automatically think and perform tasks to achieve it.
 </details>

 <details>